 Each thank you note should be different and meaningful to the recipient.
 If you are an organized person, you might want to keep a stack of cards on hand so you won’t have to run out to the store and purchase one every time you need to thank someone.

 - When you have multiple thank you notes to write, such as after a birthday party or shower, make sure you send the correct message to each person.
 One way to keep this straight is to have a trusted friend jot down the person’s name beside what he or she gave or to tuck the card back into the box that the gift came in.

-- If you receive the gift in the mail, you may send a brief email letting the person know you received it.
+- If you receive a gift in the mail, you may send a brief email letting the person know you received it.
 Follow up with a written note.

 - Most of the time, a thank you note can be short and to the point.
 However, if you have more to say, there is nothing wrong with a long thank you letter.

 - Be specific about what you are thanking the person for.
 You don’t want to simply say, "Thank you for the gift."
 That may give the impression that you can’t remember what the person gave you.

 - Even if you didn't care for the gift, you should send a thank you note.

 - Wrap it up with a personal comment.

 - Send your thank you note as soon as possible.

 Not everyone is blessed with the gift of knowing what to say.
-If you are someone who struggles with the right words to express your gratitude, follow examples and tweak them to make them fit your needs.
+If you are someone who struggles with the right words to express your gratitude, follow these examples and tweak them to make them fit your needs.